 While at this time I continue to believe that leading a totally or mostly plant-based lifestyle can help to improve the world, I believe things start to break down if we try to get too perfectionistic in eliminating animal products from our intake.
 Here’s why:

 Many of the plants we eat still utilize animal-derived inputs (e.g., manure from animals in the meat and dairy industries), and come from agricultural practices that displace and kill thousands of animals as large tracts of land are cleared, plowed, and irrigated.
 Unless all of our food is organic, chemical fertilizers and herbicides add to the mix.
 A veggie burger, large colorful salad, or vegan bean chili is still always going to be kinder than a hamburger.
-But a salad from a farm that doesn’t fully embrace veganic, organic, and permaculture practices may not be any kinder than a loaf of bread that has a small amount of whey, a veggie burger that absorbed some grease from the hamburger on the grill next to it, or sugar that was filtered through bone char.
+But a salad from a farm that doesn’t fully embrace veganic, organic, and permaculture practices may not be any kinder than a loaf of bread that has a small amount of whey, a takeout dish with a bit of fish sauce, a veggie burger that absorbed some grease from the hamburger on the grill next to it, or sugar that was filtered through bone char.

 I still think that practices such as requesting vegan dishes in the presence of others are a useful way to provoke thinking about how our food can be kinder.
 That’s one of the reasons for the Global Vegan Waffle Party.
 I also agree that once we start saying things like, “Oh, a little bit of butter or cheese here and there is fine,” it can create confusion and open a door to a very wide possible range of interpretation.
 A fully plant-based dish is not at all an unreasonable request.
 However, I think we need to be honest about how things are really connected, and fully understand the logic behind our requests–especially as we move beyond that 90-95% plant-based point where many inconsistencies develop.
 Otherwise, we may appear to be hypocritical or ignorant, and that doesn’t help anyone.